Punchestown Grand National Trial Preview, Tips, Runners & Trends

 3. Fortunedefortunata (7:32.40) in 2025

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Punchestown Grand National Trial next time out then you would have backed a total of 2 winners.
-Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -12.75.
-Before placing your bet on the 2026 Punchestown Grand National Trial see which other runners today are being backed on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Punchestown Grand National Trial next time out, then you would have backed a total of 2 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -13.75.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...